octobercms/docs/services-mail.md

 <a name="introduction"></a>
 ## Introduction

-October provides drivers for SMTP, Mailgun, Mandrill, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+October provides drivers for SMTP, Mailgun, SparkPost, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
 There are two ways to configure mail services, either using the back-end interface via *Settings > Mail settings* or by updating the default configuration values.
 In these examples we will update the configuration values.

 ### Driver prerequisites

-Before using the Mailgun, Mandrill or SES drivers you will need to install [Drivers plugin](http://octobercms.com/plugin/october-drivers).
+Before using the Mailgun, SparkPost or SES drivers you will need to install [Drivers plugin](http://octobercms.com/plugin/october-drivers).

 #### Mailgun driver